Discovering different views about sustainability

 Now consider some other views …

 Vanessa Morris is an Australian woman who draws on both the Australian and the global contexts to make her case that human activity, particularly our use of energy, affects our global ecological systems.
-Follow the Canberra 10 link to view Vanessa making such a case within the Climate Reality project site.

 The Edmund Rice Centre argues that leading world scientists agree that climate change is a pressing global issue.
 They present their case by ‘debunking myths’ about climate change.